|Trinity Hindu God Shiva. www.pinterest.com|

 —The Theosophical Movement, Vol. 72 .... from Wikipedia

-According to a widely-spoken legend, aeons ago as a result of a big deluge and cataclysmic forces, the Earth faced total destruction, leading to loss of life on the earth.
-Not even a blade of grass one could see.
-Every thing created by God Brahma disappeared across the face of the earth.
+According to a widely-prevailing legend, aeons ago as a result of a big deluge and cataclysmic activities, the Earth faced total destruction, leading to loss of life on the earth.
+Not even a blade of grass one could see on earth; Every thing created by God Brahma disappeared across the face of the earth.
 Grief-stricken, God Shiva's consort Parvati decided to get the life back on Earth and embarked on a long prayer, meditating on God Parameswaran (God Shiva).
 Her intense and dedicated prayer lasted four jaamams - four Kaalas, including the whole night.

 At the end of this prayer, she requested God Shiva to declare that this night (ratri) is an auspicious one and be called Maha Shivaratri and the people should celebrate this night by chanting Shiva's Thirunamam (mystic name Om Namachivaya or Shivaya Namaho)).
 She also further requested him to bless those devotees with good health, prosperity and salvation when they spend the whole night (from sunset till sunrise following morning) - Shivaratri by way of engaging in prayer and chanting with dedication and faith.
 Pleased as he was, Lord Shiva agreed to her request.